 General.
-A 24-member Board of County Commissioners (the "Governing Body") governs the County.
-Commissioners are elected to four-year terms of office with the most recent term beginning in September 2014.
+A 20-member Board of County Commissioners (the "Governing Body") governs the County.
+Commissioners are elected to four-year terms of office from ten districts with the most recent term beginning in September 2018.
 The County Mayor is the chief executive officer and ceremonial head of the County.
 The County Mayor is elected County-wide to a four-year term of office that runs concurrent with the terms of the Governing Body.